awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 AVS for AWS IoT enables Alexa built\-in functionality on MCUs, such as the ARM Cortex M class with less than 1 MB embedded RAM\.
 To do so, AVS offloads memory and compute tasks to a virtual Alexa Built\-in device in the cloud\.
 This reduces EBOM cost by up to 50 percent\.
 For more information, see [Alexa Voice Service \(AVS\) Integration for AWS IoT](avs-integration-aws-iot.md)\.

 **Amazon Sidewalk Integration for AWS IoT Core**
 [Amazon Sidewalk](https://www.amazon.com/Amazon-Sidewalk/b?ie=UTF8&node=21328123011) is a shared network that improves connectivity options to help devices work together better\.
 Amazon Sidewalk supports a wide range of customer devices such as those that locate pets or valuables, those that provide smart home security and lighting control, and those that provide remote diagnostics for appliances and tools\.
-Amazon Sidewalk Integration for AWS IoT Core makes it possible for device manufacturers to add their Sidewalk device fleet to the AWS Cloud\.
+Amazon Sidewalk Integration for AWS IoT Core makes it possible for device manufacturers to add their Sidewalk device fleet to the AWS IoT Cloud\.
 For more information, see [Amazon Sidewalk Integration for AWS IoT Core](iot-sidewalk.md)